Prem-ium/Auto-StockTrader/README.md

 `VANGUARD_AI` = A stringified JSON array containing your Vanguard Investment account numbers, separated by commas.

+`MERRILL_AI` = A stringified JSON array containing the number of accounts, separated by commas.

 `CUSTOM_DIR` = Directory path updated .side files should be located.
 (Optional)

 Example: